 The KORG prologue, their flagship analog synthesizer, has been the first to offer customizable digital oscillators and effects in addition to the analog ones, in Summer 2018.
 Then in Winter 2019, KORG has introduced the minilogue xd, bringing the same excellent features to the more affordable minilogue.
 Using the Sound Librarian software, you can upload new digital oscillators to the Multi section.

 While many great sounds come from the classic waveforms available in analog oscillators (the sawtooth, the triangle, the square), they are always the same and are mostly static.
-Custom oscillators have the power to enhance your sounds, adding interesting harmonics and textures, and even be the centerpiece.
+Digital oscillators have the power to enhance your sounds, adding interesting harmonics and textures, and even be the centerpiece.

 What is Blinds?

 The idea of Blinds is to create living, evolving sounds through 8 wave shaping modes that can be animated with the Shape knob as well as by the prologue’s or minilogue xd’s LFO and Blinds’ own LFO.
 It’s meant to be an audio synthesis Swiss army knife.

 Think of Blinds as PWM for any waveform, as waveform drawing or as live wavetable generation.
 You won’t find this in traditional synthesizers, not even most digital ones.
 Make the waves dance.

 PWM stands for Pulse Width Modulation but you don’t even have to know that to enjoy Blinds.

 What are the different modes?